Priii07/Lacrosse-Game-Stream---ETL-pipeline/README.md

 ## Data Dictionary for gamestream.txt
-The first column is the event ID.
+    - The first column is the event ID.
 These are sequential.
 An event ID of -1 means the game is over.
-The second column is the timestamp of the event in the format mm:ss.
+    - The second column is the timestamp of the event in the format mm:ss.
 This counts down to 00:00.
 For example the first event occurred        9 seconds into the game.
-The third column is the team ID, indicating team took the shot on goal.
-In the simulation there are only two teams, 101 and 205. the fourth colum is the jersey number of the player who took the shot. the final column is a 1 if the shot was a goal, 0 if it was a miss.
+    - The third column is the team ID, indicating team took the shot on goal.
+In the simulation there are only two teams, 101 and 205.
+    - The fourth colum is the jersey number of the player who took the shot.
+    - The final column is a 1 if the shot was a goal, 0 if it was a miss.

 ## Player and Team Reference Data
 The player and team reference data is stored in a Microsoft SQL Server database.
 The database is called sidearmdb .
 The database has two tables, players and teams with the following schemas, respectively: